No-Arms/Portfolio/README.md

 # Breaking Open the Black-box
 Hi!
-My name is Noah Armsworthy, and this is my personal project since graduating from University.
+My name is Noah Armsworthy, and this is my personal project since graduating from University with a Bachelor of Computer Science and a Certificate in Artificial Intelligence and Intelligent Systems.
-This is where I aim to break open the black box of Machine Learning models and build them from scratch using basic Python libraries.
+This is where I aim to break open the black box of Machine Learning components and models by building and testing them, sometimes from scratch using basic Python libraries.

 This method is how I really learn to respect the complexity, or simplicity of effective models and solidify my comprehension of the components that make them.